 RAINBOW BRIDGE

-Just this side of Heaven is a place called Rainbow Bridge.
+Just this side of eternity is a place called Rainbow Bridge.

 When an animal dies that has been especially close to someone here, that pet goes to Rainbow Bridge.
 There are meadows and hills for all of our special friends so they can run and play together.